cnr-isti-vclab/meshlab/src/README.md

 1. Install QtCreator and Qt >= 5.9 with `xmlpatterns` as additional package;
 2. Open `meshlab.pro` inside `src`;
 3. Select your favourite shadow build directory;
-4. Before the build, deactive the `QtQuickCompiler` option from the qmake call in the project options;
+4. Before the build, deactivate the `QtQuickCompiler` option from the qmake call in the project options;
 5. Build meshlab.

 MeshLab has a plugin architecture and therefore all the plugins are compiled separately; some of them are harder to be compiled.
 Don't worry, if a plugin fails to compile just remove it and you lose just that functionality.
 As a first step you should try to compile MeshLab with the configuration "meshlab_mini":